electricalwind/tuna/docs/languagemodelling.md

 ## Architecture

-The package can be splitted in two, first is the interface NGramModel which contains everything required to build and use a NgramModel, then the implementation of this interface which in our current situation is based on Kylm, but following the interface segregation principle, alternative implementations can easily be added in the future.
+The package can be split in two, first is the interface NGramModel which contains everything required to build and use a NgramModel, then the implementation of this interface which in our current situation is based on Kylm, but following the interface segregation principle, alternative implementations can easily be added in the future.

 ### Interface